scotlopez/team-fury-1/readme.txt

 The outcome/status of the test on each script is either :

-	1. Success : if the output of the script meets the requirement.
+	1. Successful : if the output of the script meets the requirement.

 	2. Failed : if the output of the script does not meet the requirement.